-GLOVES MAY BE WORN by any player, but only the catcher, pitcher and the first baseman may use trappers.
+GLOVES MAY BE WORN by any player.
 Multicoloured gloves are acceptable for all players, including the pitcher.

 ALL PLAYERS, COACHES, AND PARTICIPANTS MUST WEAR SHOES.
 Sandals are considered proper shoes for non-players.
 A shoe shall be made with either canvas or leather uppers or similar materials.
 The sole may be either smooth or have soft or hard rubber or polyurethane cleats.
 Metal cleats or any type of shoe that has exposed metal on the sole, other than a rivet, may not be worn in any division of play.
 Shoes that have steel or any type of metal tips on the cleats such as (but not limited to) soccer shoes, golf shoes, football, and track shoes are illegal.